attempt-this-online/attempt-this-online/docs/contributing.md

    - URL (homepage of the language)
    - SBCS (set to `true` if the language's code uses a single-byte character set; this will change the behaviour of the byte counter in the frontend to assume all characters comprise one byte (rather than using UTF-8))
-   - SE_class (provide this only if StackExchange has built-in syntax highlighting for the language; this will be added when a CGCC post template is generated.
+   - se_class (provide this only if StackExchange has built-in syntax highlighting for the language; this will be added when a CGCC post template is generated.
 See [here](https://meta.stackexchange.com/q/184108) for details)
 3. Create a runner script in `runners/`.
 Here is an example showing the general idea: